 Driving Mrs Tennyson

 Well known for having lived at Black Down, Alfred Lord Tennyson was actually a native of Lincolnshire, and started his married life in the hamlet of Warninglid, high on the Sussex Weald.
 But he didn’t last long.
-Apparently, the house in which he lived was haunted, there was a baby buried somewhere in the house and smugglers (unburied in the cottage).
-There was no doctor, or even a butcher nearer than Cuckfield or Horsham, and Tennyson finished an unhappy week by pushing his wife in a bath chair in a thunderstorm to Cuckfield.
+Apparently, the house in which he lived was haunted, there was a baby buried somewhere in the house and smugglers (unburied) in the cottage.
+There was no doctor, or even a butcher nearer than Cuckfield or Horsham, and Tennyson finished an unhappy first week of his marriage by pushing his wife in a bath chair in a thunderstorm in the middle of the night to Cuckfield.
 He never came back to this part of Sussex.